SacredAntwon/Mark-0-Macropad/README.md

 _rgb.py_: Enter the RGB selection menu by pressing `Top Left, Middle Left`.
 Select the color from the menu and it will be saved.

 _Test.py_: Allows for users to test the components and HID for the device.
-Enter it by pressing `Top Left, Middle Right, Bottom Left` buttons at the same time.
+Enter it by pressing `Top Left, Bottom Right` buttons at the same time.

 _colormemory.py_: Color memory game that will get flash colors in a certain order, and the user is required to repeat the order by selecting the colors.
 Enter Colormemory by pressing `Bottom Left, Bottom Right`. `Back` will remove the last character entered and it is done by pressing `Bottom Right`.
 To confirm the order you created, select `Confirm` by pressing `Bottom Right`.